 Furthermore, the music doesn’t cut off when you look at a map or call up your mission log or slow time to rejigger your energy settings or listen to story exposition on your commlink.
 And it’s music worth hearing, too.
 For an indie game, Rebel Galaxy Outlaw has quite the playlist of catchy tunes in different genres.
 It can’t afford anything famous, of course.
 But it can afford things that are good.
 And, perhaps more importantly, you can play your own songs from inside the game.
 Because among the many insights offered in Rebel Galaxy Outlaw, it knows that if there’s one thing better than cruising around in a sweet ride blowing stuff up and flying through their explosions, it’s cruising around in a sweet ride blowing stuff up and flying through their explosions while listening to sweet tunes.

-To support reviews like this, please check out my Patreon campaign.
+To support reviews like this, please check out my Patron campaign at patron.com/tomchick.